Test for non-negligible adverse shifts: Related work

-\textbf{Test statistic}.
-The area under the receiver operating characteristic curve (AUC) has a long tradition of being used as a robust test statistic in nonparametric tests.
-Within the framework of classifier tests, Clémençon, Depecker, and Vayatis ( \hyperlink{ref-ciemenccon2009auc}{2009}) pairs a high-capacity classifier with the AUC as a test statistic, via the Mann-Whitney-Wilcoxon test.
-Demidenko ( \hyperlink{ref-demidenko2016p}{2016}) proposes an AUC-like test statistic as an alternative to the classical tests at scale because the latter ``do not make sense with big data: everything becomes statistically significant'' while the former attenuates the strong bias toward large sample size.
-As a generalization of the AUC, the weighted AUC (WAUC) can put non-uniform weights on decision thresholds (Li and Fine \hyperlink{ref-li2010weighted}{2010}). \texttt{D-SOS} seizes on this to give more weight to the outlying regions of the data distribution.
-Weng and Poon ( \hyperlink{ref-weng2008new}{2008}) also advocates for the WAUC as a performance metric for imbalanced datasets because it can capture disparate misclassification costs. \texttt{D-SOS} duly recognizes disparate costs in other contexts and reflects that the outlying regions suffer the most.
-To the best of our knowledge, this is the first time that the WAUC is being used as a test statistic.
+\textbf{Statistical tests}.
+The area under the receiver operating characteristic curve (AUC) has a long tradition of being used as a robust test statistic in two-sample comparison. \citet{demidenko2016p} proposes an AUC-like test statistic as an alternative to the classical tests at scale because the latter ``do not make sense with big data: everything becomes statistically significant'' while the former attenuates the strong bias toward large sample size. \texttt{D-SOS} is firmly rooted in the tradition of two-sample comparison.
+Inference is at the sample level.
+At the instance level, we may want to check if a given test point is an outlier to the training set. \citet{bates2021testing} for example tests for individual outliers via conformal \(p-\)values.
+Turning pointwise outlier score into an interpretable (standardized) measure such as a probability is a common and useful desideratum \citep{kriegel2009loop, kriegel2011interpreting}. \citet{podkopaev2022tracking}, on the other hand, casts the problem of detecting harmful shifts in a sequential setting and controls for the false alarm rate due to continuous monitoring.
+In sequential settings, statistical process control e.g. \citep{qiu2020big} is often used for a similar purpose.